 Summer residents must be GCU undergraduate students working on campus (as verified by Career Services) and/or taking summer classes (campus or online).

 About Summer Housing*

 Summer students must be present for summer move-in and spring checkout.
 Summer students are permitted to extend their stay in their spring housing reservation until the summer move-in date.
-The deadline to apply for summer 2017 housing is Tuesday, April 18, 2017 at 5 pm.
+Deadline to apply is Tuesday, April 17 at 5 pm.

 |Meal Plans (optional):||$250 or $500 Dining Dollars|